Contact us

 All local authorities have also been allocated additional capital funding to invest in provision for children and young people with special educational needs and disabilities through the high needs provision capital allocations.

 We recommend that academies and trusts start preparing for the next rounds of bidding before the funding application windows open.
-Please contact Barker if you wish to discuss your projects or opportunities for education funding.
+Contact Barker if you wish to discuss your projects or opportunities for education funding.

 We have a knowledgeable team of professional advisors, including RICS chartered surveyors and fully qualified bid writers who can help compile an extensive bid meeting the guidance criteria to gain funding.